pipelka/roboTV/README.md

 ## Building

 1. Set the SDK and NDK location in Android Studio (Project Structure) or "local.properties".
-Please downwload the Android NDK 11 and set the proper path.2
+   Please download the Android NDK 11 and set the proper path.
 2. ./gradlew assembleDebug

 # Current Features